 Occasionally the ball will bounce out of your reach.
 Walk over to where it has bounced and pick it up.
 Shoot it again.

-The pain that comes from sore and inflamed muscles is very real and very distracting.
+The pain coming from sore and inflamed muscles is very real and very distracting.
 The reason why we’re recommending this is that muscle use is more dispersed than with some other physical meditation methods.
-Walking and dancing heavily utilize the legs, potentially making them very sore and making you unable to get in the mental state that allows you to dream lucidly.
+Walking and dancing heavily utilize the legs, potentially making them very sore and making you unable to get in the mental state allowing you to dream lucidly.

 Bluntly put, soreness will screw up your ability to dream lucidly.
 You’ll have to get in better condition.